Music of Kansas: 19th century

+Early 20th century

-Composer and musician Nathaniel Clark Smith, born at Fort Leavenworth, was an important music educator in the early 1900s.
+Composer and musician Nathaniel Clark Smith, born at Fort Leavenworth, was an important music educator and bandleader in the early 1900s who led bands in Wichita and Kansas City and taught many jazz musicians such as vibraphonist Lionel Hampton.
 In the 1920s, the Kansas City jazz scene developed in eastern Kansas.
-Coleman Hawkins, who introduced the tenor saxophone to jazz, was raised in Topeka, and began touring in eastern Kansas by 1918 (at the age of 14).
-Singer Ada Brown was born in Kansas City.
-Drummer Kansas Fields was born in Chapman.
-Pianist, singer, and bandleader Joe Sanders was born in Thayer.
-Harpist Betty Glamann was born in Wellington.
-Singer and composer Nora Holt, a figure in the Harlem Renaissance, was born in Kansas City, Kansas.
-Choral conductor Eva Jessye, a contemporary of Holt, was born in Lawrence.
-In the following years, Kansas native Charlie Parker (d.
-1955, buried near Kansas City, MO) also came to prominence in Kansas City.
-Around the same time, Kansan Stan Kenton likewise became notable as a jazz band leader and pianist.
-Pianist Jesse Stone was born in Atchison.
-Alto saxophonist Bobby Watson was born in Lawrence.

-Outsider musician and composer Moondog was born in Marysville.
+Saxophonist and bandleader Coleman Hawkins, who introduced the tenor saxophone and bebop to jazz, was raised in Topeka, and began touring in eastern Kansas by 1918 at age fourteen, later collaborating with jazz legends Thelonious Monk, Dizzy Gillespie, and Miles Davis.
+Jazz and blues singer Ada Brown was born and raised in Kansas City, where she also released one of the first Kansas City jazz singles, "Evil Mama Blues".
+Drummer and bandleader Kansas Fields was born in Chapman and played with many jazz artists such as Gillespie and Ella Fitzgerald.
+Pianist, singer, and bandleader Joe Sanders was born in Thayer and performed in the Coon-Sanders Original Nighthawk Orchestra with drummer Carlton Coon.
+Harpist Betty Glamann was born in Wellington and played with musicians Duke Ellington, John Coltrane, and Davis.
+Singer and composer Nora Holt, a figure in the Harlem Renaissance and the co-founder of the National Association of Negro Musicians, was born in Kansas City.
+Choral conductor Eva Jessye, a contemporary of Holt and also an active Harlem Renaissance musician, was born in Coffeyville.
+Famous bandleader and pianist Stan Kenton, born in Wichita, released swing jazz records with his longtime band, the Stan Kenton Jazz Orchestra, and ran summer jazz programs for students in the 1950s and 60s known as the Stan Kenton Band Clinics.
+Saxophonist and jazz bandleader Charlie Parker, known for jazz standards such as "Now's the Time" and "Donna Lee", also came to prominence in Kansas City, having been born and raised there.
+Rhythm and blues pianist Jesse Stone was born in Atchison and wrote the 1954 rock and roll hit "Shake, Rattle, and Roll".
+Outsider musician and composer Moondog was born in Marysville and later became known for his avant-garde and jazz music performances on the streets of New York City.

-Mid-century

-Joe Walsh of Eagles and James Gang fame is a native of Wichita, although he spent his youth in Columbus, Ohio.
-Melissa Etheridge and Katrina Leskanich (lead singer for Katrina and the Waves) are also native Kansans.
-Gene Clark, founding member of The Byrds, attended high school in Bonner Springs and began performing in the state.
-Dawayne Bailey, a native of Manhattan, Kansas, toured and recorded with rock legends Bob Seger and Chicago.
-Stanley Sheldon, a bassist from Ottawa, played with Peter Frampton at the height of his career in the mid-1970s, including the top selling Frampton Comes Alive!.
-Sheldon contributed as both bassist and songwriter on Frampton's instrumental album Fingerprints, which was a Grammy winner in 2007.
-Sheldon went on to perform with Warren Zevon, Lou Gramm of Foreigner, and Delbert McClinton.
-Grammy and Dove Award winning guitarist Phil Keaggy was a resident of Leawood in the 1980s.
-Jennifer Knapp, born in Chanute, is a Grammy-nominated, Dove Award-winning Christian folk rock musician whose first album, released in 1998, was certified gold.
-Finally, Shooting Star, notable for being the first American act signed by Virgin Records, hailed from Overland Park.

 1960s

-In the 1960s, R&B, blue-eyed soul, and garage rock bands became popular with acts such as the Fabulous Flippers, The Blue Things, the Red Dogs, The Serfs, Eric & The Norsemen, The Sensational Showmen of Concordia, Wade Flemons, and Mike Finnigan traveling the Midwest and releasing regional singles.
+In the 1960s, R&B, blue-eyed soul, and garage rock bands became popular in cities such as Hays and Lawrence with acts such as the Fabulous Flippers, The Blue Things, the Red Dogs, The Serfs, Eric & The Norsemen, The Sensational Showmen, Wade Flemons, and Mike Finnigan traveling the Midwest and releasing regional singles.Gene Clark, from Tipton, Missouri and a founding member of The Byrds, attended high school in Bonner Springs and began performing in the state.